input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 with the old FUEL (e.g. someone can mint themselves unlimited FUEL), then this critical security issue also appears in the new `FUEL`.
 Moreover, if this system runs for a long time, it would be costly (in terms of ada) for every old `FUEL` to be burnt and minted to new `FUEL`.
-Also, the new `FUEL` minting needs to support the migration of assets, and would hence be a bit more expensive.

 - _Implicit token migration._ In
   [3.](#3-fuelmintingpolicy-transaction-token-pattern-implementation) we
   described a method to upgrade the system without requiring participants to migrate their assets via burning / minting to the new system.
-  Indeed, the upgrade requires no actions from participants, and we call this an *implicit token migration*.
+  Indeed, an upgrade with such a system requires no actions from participants, and we call this an *implicit token migration*.

 _Problems with implicit token migration._ Since the method of implicit token migration introduces additional minting policies and validators inside of the transaction, this certainly will make things cost more (in terms of ada).
-So, this has the potential issue of running into transaction size limits.
+So, this has the potential issue of running into transaction size limits, but reference scripts ([CIP33](https://cips.cardano.org/cips/cip33/)) can help mitigate this.

 _Discussion._ Clearly, both of the presented methods have their shortcomings.
 In our opinion, we believe that the implicit token migration using the